 We Finally Got To Conewago Potholes When The River Was Low

 You might wonder how the Conewago Potholes may have been formed.
 It’s believed that the potholes were formed from old hard diabase rock was eroded by the Susquehanna River as the ice melted from the last ice age.
-There was much more water in the river then and more sand.
+There was much more water in the river then, and more sand.
 The water caused swirls with sand and debris in it to slowly grind the potholes into the rocks.

 Here is a larger pothole in the rock.
-This one was close to if not big enough for some people to fit into.
+This one was close to, if not big enough for some people to fit into.

-I thought this one was cool in that it was a bit different than the other potholes.
+I thought this one was cool in that it was a bit different from the other potholes.
 It seems like it must have been eroded from a different type of flow.
 I also thought it was neat how there are different rings around it.
 My guess would be from the sediments in the water as it evaporated out of the hole.

 We also spotted this tiger swallowtail butterfly while we were out there.
 It just seemed to want to sit on the ground right in front of us.
 It’s been a while since I’ve seen this type of butterfly.

 There were lots of this grasshopper type of insects flying around.
 This one was pretty happy staying put on/in this flower.